-- vices and distribute them for consumption among various competing groups and individuals. - 2.
-MACROECONOMICS is the part of economic study that looks at the operation of a nation's economy as a whole. - 3.
+- 2. MACROECONOMICS is the part of economic study that looks at the operation of a nation's economy as a whole. - 3.
 MICROECONOMICS is the part of economic study that looks at the behavior of people and organizations in particular markets. - 4.
-"Economics" is sometimes defined as the allocation of scarce resources. - 5.
-RESOURCE DEVELOPMENT is the study of how to increase resources and to create the conditions that will make better use of those resources. - 6.
-Businesses help economic systems by inventing products and services that expand available resources (example: mariculture, raising fish in ocean pens.)
+Economics is sometimes defined as the allocation of scarce resources. - RESOURCE DEVELOPMENT is the study of how to increase resources and to create the conditions that will make better use of those resources. - 6.
+Businesses help economic systems by inventing products and services that expand available resources (example: mariculture, raising fish in ocean pens).